FunFunFine/pathsyntax/README.md

 # PathSyntax library
 Think about path separator no more!
-Use compile-time checked path building with this library;
+Use compile-time checked path building with this library.
-This library converts C# operator `/` to "/" or "\\" depending on system it runs on;
+This library converts C# operator `/` to "/" or "\\" depending on system it runs on.
 # Examples
 * Building path from scratch
 ```csharp